This guide was last updated 4 November 2022

 Ultimately the final report won’t be of benefit to you as you’ll need to view the property impartially.
 The lender will want to assess their risk on the property in the state it is when you purchase it.

 They’re unlikely to be concerned about how much money you intend to spend on works and repairs, or what you will achieve on resale.
 For this, you will need to undertake a property survey.
-To understand which survey is right for your property, see our breakdown of each option to understand which survey is right for you.
+To understand which survey is right for your property, see our breakdown of each type of property survey to understand which survey is right for you.

 It is likely that a lender will get you to pay to have a valuation report undertaken before your mortgage is approved, even though it may be of no use to you.
 The cost will depend upon the type and size of your property, however, you can expect it to be anything upwards of £150.